-Wet'suwet'en supporters meet with crown-Indigenous relations minister in Toronto
+Wet'suwet'en supporters meet with Crown-Indigenous relations minister in Toronto

 "I would like to sit down in ceremony with you, and be able to make sure that we are hearing [each other]," Bennett told the peaceful demonstrators later in the conversation, after stressing the ministry's desire to "do the right thing by all residential school survivors."

-Shortly after the end of the call, a solidarity rally of around 150 people that started in nearby Eglington Park arrived outside the office windows.
+Shortly after the end of the call, a solidarity rally of around 150 people that started in nearby Eglinton Park arrived outside the office windows.
 The crowd grew quickly, reaching around 250 when the group started dancing and playing music in the early evening.
 Seine Pak, a student in environmental studies at the University of Toronto, stayed throughout the night, as did a few others.

 According to Pak, the neighbourhood was very supportive of the crowd as they waited out the night in the cold.
 "They brought hand-warmers, food, blankets … people … have been coming down, asking what this is about, and informing themselves."